liprec/Demos/GlobalAzure/AzureDataLake/README.md

 First create a new output to the newly created ADLS:
 1. Open the Azure Stream Analytics blade used in the previous lab
 2. Add an extra output and choose 'Data Lake' as sink
+3. 'Authorize' the Azure Stream Analytics access to the Azure Data Lake
-3. Create a logic 'Path prefix pattern'
+4. Create a logic 'Path prefix pattern'
-4. Make sure that 'Line Seperated' is selected as format
+5. Make sure that 'Line Seperated' is selected as format
-5. Save/Create the new output
+6. Save/Create the new output

 ### Alter Azure Stream Analytics job
 Now alter the Azure Stream Analytics job to store all eventhub directly to the Azure Data Lake Store.